bradbell/xrst/test_rst/run_xrst.rst

 If this option is present on the command line, the source code :ref:`spell commands<spell_cmd-name>` are replaced in such a way that the there will be no spelling warnings during future processing by xrst.

-This is useful when there are no spelling warnings before a change to the :ref:`config_file@project_dictionary` or when there is an update to the :ref:`config_file@spell_package` .
+#.
+This is useful when there are no spelling warnings before a change
+   to the :ref:`config_file@project_dictionary` or when there is an update to the :ref:`config_file@spell_package` .
+#.
+This is also useful when there are no spelling warnings and you want
+   to sort the words in all the spelling commands.
+#.
 If this option is present,
    none of the output files are created; e.g., the \*.rst and \*.html files.

+See also :ref:`config_file@project_dictionary` .

 .. meta::
    :keywords: suppress_spell_warnings